Crockenhill F.C.: History

-The original Crockenhill Football Club played in the Dartford League during the 1920s.
-However, the modern club as established in 1946 as the result of a friendly match on 26 December 1945 between Crockenhill Youth and Mudhole Dynamo.
+The original Crockenhill Football Club was formed by 1907.
+After World War I a village club played in the Dartford League during the 1920s.
+The modern club was established in 1946 as the result of a friendly match on 26 December 1945 between Crockenhill Youth and Mudhole Dynamo.
 They joined Division One of the Western Section of the Kent County Amateur League in 1946.
 After winning the division in 1948–49, the club were promoted to the Premier Division.
 In 1952–53 they were Premier Division runners-up, and won the division the following season.
 In 1954 the top division was renamed the Senior Division, with the club finishing as runners-up in 1954–55 and winning the title in 1956–57.

 In 1959 Crockenhill were founder members of the Aetolian League.
 They remained members of the league until it merged with the London League to form the Greater London League in 1964, when they were placed in Section B. A fourth-place finish in the league's first season saw them placed in the Premier Division for the 1965–66 season.
 However, after finishing in the bottom two in 1967–68, the club switched to the Kent League.